She-ilah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 7: script that adds permissions to everybody
 File 8: script adds/removes permissions
 File 9: script changes the mode of a file
+File 10: script sets file mode to the same as another file